stenalpjolly/Startup-Projects/README.md

 Design:

- We find similarity like Rotation,Scaling,Mirriong etc and we also provide a percentage of similarity
+ We find similarity like Rotation,Scaling,Mirriong etc and we also provide a percentage of similarity.
+We find Root Mean Square value histogram difference and convert it into Percentage of similarity

 Team Members: